SCToolsfactory/SCJMapper-V2/doc/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.28 - BETA Build 62
+- add #48 - Tune Strafe controls
+- add - "Options ..." dialog to edit all devince and control options
+- add - 2 more three 3D scenes for Tuning
+- improvement #49 - Mapping area: Current mapping is shown
+- improvement - Gamepad support improved, Tab is now always the most left one if gamepads are enabled
+- improvement - Dump Log: added some more interesting captures from the game log file
+- improvement - Tuning is now closer to CIG implementation, remove Sensitivity, add Saturation instead
+- fix #51 - accepting multiple actionmaps in default profile (collects only the first one found)
+- fix - bug re- joystick hats (affected No 2..4)
+- fixes and refacturing while encountered...
+- update - fallback default profile from SC 2.6.3 alpha
+- update - doc SCJMapper_QGuide V2.28beta.pdf
 V 2.27 - BETA Build 61
 - add - Collapse/Expand in context menu in Mapping tree
 - improvement - actionmaps are taken from the defaultProfile and will no longer need a program update